 - HIV and Immunizations (AIDSinfo) Also in Spanish

-- HIV and Viral Hepatitis (Centers for Disease Control and Prevention) - PDF
+- HIV/AIDS & STDs (Centers for Disease Control and Prevention) Also in Spanish

 - HIV/AIDS and Fungal Infections (Centers for Disease Control and Prevention)

-- Mouth Problems and HIV (National Institute of Dental and Craniofacial Research) Also in Spanish
+- HIV/AIDS and Oral Health (National Institute of Dental and Craniofacial Research) Also in Spanish

 - Pneumocystis Infections: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

 - Tuberculosis: The Connection between TB and HIV (the AIDS Virus) (Centers for Disease Control and Prevention)